paretoman/votekit/tutorial/voteCasters.md

 Some of the following object is output from a vote caster as the "votes" data structure.

-* preferenceTallies:
-  * voteFractions - the fraction of the population with a preference.
 * preferencesLists:
   * scoreVotes - Each preference has a score for each candidate.
   * rankings - Each preference has a rank for each candidate.
   * cansByRankList - Each preference is a list indexed by ranking.
 A list of candidates is at each ranking.
   * There is no "pluralityVotes" list of preferences because it isn't needed.
 It would be an identity matrix.
+* preferenceTallies:
+  * voteFractions - the fraction of the population with a preference.
 * candidateTallies:
   * tallyFractions - a fraction for each candidate.
+  * voteFractionsByCan - the fraction of plurality votes for each candidate.
+  * scoreFractionAverageByCan - the average fractional score for each candidate.
+  * firstPreferenceFractions - a list of fractions of voters who ranked a candidate first, indexed by candidate.
 * pairwiseTallies:
   * pairwiseTallyFractions - a fraction for each pair of candidates.
+  * winFractionPairwise - the fraction of wins for the first of a pair of candidates.
 * votesByGeom:
   * Vote data for each voter geometry.
 A list of votesForGeom.
   * votesForGeom: Vote data for just one voter geometry. votesForGeom parts may include one of the following, depending on the vote caster: